sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 - At around 71,000 steps, the learning rate was changed back to 0.001 as the model's performance worsened.

 ## Result of the 2nd Iteration
-This is the modified pre-trained Performance RNN model that was fine-tuned with the classical music datasets.
+This is the modified pre-trained Performance RNN model that was fine-tuned with more classical music dataset.
 The model was trained for around 21,500 steps.

 **The model was modified by**: